Tag: orange

 Orange paste

-Preheat convection oven at 160 deg and line a baking tray base with butter and parchment paper, grease butter over the paper.
+2. Preheat the convection oven at 160 degrees.
+Line a baking tray base with butter and parchment paper.
+Grease butter over the paper.

-2. In a large bowl add flour, sugar, butter, baking soda, vanilla, salt.
-Mix with a wooden spoon initially for a minute or two so the flour gets combined together without making a mess.
-Add eggs, mix with a hand held mixer for approximate 2 – 3 minutes until smooth on medium – high speed.
+3. In a large bowl add flour, sugar, butter, baking soda, vanilla, salt.
+Mix with a wooden spoon for a minute or two.
+This helps the flour combine without making a mess.
+Add eggs.
+Mix with a hand held mixer for approximately 2 – 3 minutes.
+Continue mixing on medium – high speed until smooth.

 Batter